zjunlp/OntoProtein/README.md

 ## Usage for protein-related tasks
 <span id="usage-for-protein-related-tasks"></span>

+We have released the checkpoint of pretrained model on the model library of `Hugging Face`. [[Download model]](https://huggingface.co/zjukg/OntoProtein).

 ### Running examples

 The shell files of training and evaluation for every task are provided in `script/` , and could directly run.